Nitesh-NEU/Eventure/README.md

     This will build and start the frontend and backend services defined in the `docker-compose.yaml` file.

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the application.
+4. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the application.

-6. To stop the application, press `Ctrl + C` in the terminal where `docker-compose up` is running.
+5. To stop the application, press `Ctrl + C` in the terminal where `docker-compose up` is running.

-7. If you want to rebuild the images and start fresh, you can use the `--build` flag:
+6. If you want to rebuild the images and start fresh, you can use the `--build` flag:

     ```bash
     docker-compose up --build
     ```

-Note: Ensure that your MongoDB URI in the `.env` file is accessible from within the Docker containers.
+Note: Ensure that your MongoDB URI and other environment variables in the docker-compose.yaml file are properly configured.

 Feel free to customize the Docker Compose setup based on your specific requirements.